 Dog stomach pain usually indicates a serious medical condition like peritonitis, an infection of the stomach or intestines caused by a puncture; bone splinters and swallowed objects are the most common culprits.
 A stomach virus, or enteritis, may also be to blame.
 Parasites and worms in dogs can also cause pain in dogs if left untreated.
 More seriously, tumors and some types of cancer in dogs lead to stomach pain as the disease progresses; side effects of treatment can also cause pain and nausea.

 Can I treat my dog’s pain without medication?

-Your veterinarian is the only person qualified to answer that question, but there are plenty of non-medical treatments for a dog in pain.
-Create a treatment plan with your vet that incorporates options you and your pet are comfortable with; some pets refuse to take medication, while others are terrified of acupuncture.
+Your veterinarian is the only person qualified to answer that question, but there are plenty of non-medical treatments, also known as alternative care, for a dog in pain.
+Create a treatment plan with your vet that incorporates options you and your pet are comfortable with; while some pets refuse to take medication, others can be terrified of acupuncture, and so forth.

 Daily exercise can prevent dog joint pain by keeping limbs flexible and limiting pet obesity (extra pounds put pressure on weakened joints), however sometimes an animal isn’t physically able to partake in the daily run around the park.
 Hydrotherapy has been extremely beneficial for these pets as warm water helps to soothe swollen joints and enhance circulation.
 Acupuncture has also been noted to treat pain and inflammation in dogs, promoting circulation and muscle relaxation by inserting needles at areas of the body where nerves and blood vessels meet.
 Pups can also find relief in massage and chiropractic services, as well as laser therapy – a relatively new treatment that speeds healing of surgical incisions and wounds, as well as helps assuage pain from arthritis and any traumatic injury like fractures or damaged nerves.